-First day of summer brings excessive heat, fire concerns in California
+First day of meteorological summer brings excessive heat, fire concerns in California

 Those winds accelerate down the slopes of the Sierra Nevada and Coastal Range, combining with characteristically hot and dry weather to make a breeding ground for destructive and extreme wildfires, particularly from September through November.
 There’s research to suggest climate change may be causing a delay in the arrival of the winter rains, resulting in a greater overlap of hot, dry weather with autumnal offshore wind events, exacerbating fire season further.

-Even though the winds haven’t kicked up yet, there is evidence to suggest that this summer could far outpace the average when it comes to wildfire activity.
+Even though the winds haven’t kicked up yet, there is evidence to suggest this summer could far outpace the average when it comes to wildfire activity.
 Scant rainfall has led to a serious drought in California, with more than a quarter of the state engulfed in “exceptional” drought, the most severe category.
 At least 75 percent of California is experiencing an extreme drought.

 “Water shortages are widespread,” wrote the U.S. Drought Monitor.
 “Surface water is depleted; federal irrigation water deliveries are extremely low; water prices are extremely high; wells are dry.”